Canon M5 vs 750D

 - Longer lasting: Gets more shots (440 versus 295) out of a single battery charge.

 - More affordable: Was released into a lower priced segment (23 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in February 2015).

-If the count of individual advantages (bullet points above) is taken as a guide, the M5 is the clear winner of the match-up (10 : 5 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the M5 is the clear winner of the match-up (12 : 5 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.